 These are most commonly used to irrigate large areas such as lawns.
 These systems are connected to a hose and the sprinkler may be stationary, oscillating, traveling, or rotating.
 A major downfall to above-ground sprinkler systems is the big potential for forgetting that the water is on.
 Just one afternoon of forgotten sprinkling can result in a huge water bill and ruined areas where the water has flooded the yard.
 A second downfall is the snaking of the garden hoses in between the above-ground sprinklers.
 These are not only unsightly, but when left overtime on your lawn, they can kill the grass beneath them, leaving a brown snake pattern on your lawn.

 In-Ground Sprinkler Systems

 These consist of a network of pipes and channels buried underground, which deliver water to specific areas of your lawn and/or garden.
 These areas are designated as zones and each zone is connected to a control valve, allowing different zones to be watered at different times and for different periods.
-All of the control valves are attached to a main control panel.
-This kind of sprinkler system has sprinkler heads that pop-up to irrigate surrounding areas.
+All of the control valves are attached to the main control panel.
+This kind of sprinkler system has sprinkler heads that pop up to irrigate surrounding areas.
 This may be the right sprinkler system for you if you like the idea of being able to put your sprinkler system on a timer to avoid water waste.
 Another big benefit to an in-ground sprinkler system is that the system does not impede ordinary lawn care, such as mowing and fertilizing.
 Finally, in-ground sprinkler systems are virtually invisible, except for the sprinkler heads when they are at work.